botanix-labs/Macbeth/README.md

 1. Install gcp-cli: [google-cloud-cli](https://cloud.google.com/sdk/docs/install)
 1. Install [k9s](https://k9scli.io/topics/install/)

+## Codespell

+On ci we run `codespell` on the codebase to ensure there are no typos.
+If you want to run it locally you can install it with `pip install codespell` and then run it in the root of the repo with `codespell -w .` to automatically fix the typos.

 ## Connecting to bitcoind on the cluster

 1. Install google cloud cli following the link here [gpc](https://cloud.google.com/sdk/docs/install) depending on your platform.